LTNhoTin/LTNhoTin.github.io/_posts/2024-05-28-a-comprehensive-guide-to-data-splitting-in-machine-learning.md

 ---
 title: "A Comprehensive Guide to Data Splitting in Machine Learning"
-excerpt: "Khám phá tầm quan trọng của chia tách dữ liệu trong machine learning"
+excerpt: "Explore the importance of data splitting in machine learning"
 show_date: True
 tags:
   - Data Splitting